-Consistent demand for the Company's shares led to the issue of a total of 23,485,000 new shares during the year, ensuring that the share price premium was effectively managed throughout the year.
-The net proceeds received by the Company from the issue of these new shares amounted to £131.8 million.
-In order to facilitate this demand a new blocklisting authority was obtained from the UK Listing Authority in July 2015 so that the Company can continue to issue shares in accordance with the Prospectus Directive.
-Shareholder authority to issue further shares equal to 10% of the Company's issued share capital on a non-pre-emptive basis was renewed at the Company's Annual General Meeting in
+Consistent demand for the Company's shares led to the issue of a total of 21,353,000 new shares during the year, ensuring that the share price premium was effectively managed throughout the year.
+The net proceeds received by the Company from the issue of these new shares during the year amounted to £128.1 million and was invested in line with the Company's investment objective.
+During the first nine months of this calendar year the Company has been the leading fund raiser in the investment trust sector, by way of regular issuance of shares in the secondary market, raising £94 million since 1 January 2016 (source: Winterflood).

-February 2015, at a General Meeting held in July 2015 and again at a further General Meeting held in November 2015.
+In order to facilitate this demand shareholder authority to issue further shares equal to 10% of the Company's issued share capital on a non-pre-emptive basis was renewed at the Company's Annual General Meeting in February 2016 and again at a General Meeting held in August 2016.

-The Company's share issuance authority will be proposed for renewal at the Company's Annual General Meeting to be held on 4 February 2016 and as part of this process a new prospectus will be issued shortly.
+The Company's share issuance authority will be proposed for renewal at the Company's Annual General Meeting to be held in January 2017 and as part of this process a new prospectus will be issued shortly.